asvetliakov/styled-components-auto-scoping/README.md

 # About
 This is babel plugin that moves automatically locally scoped styled components to outside of the current component scope, e.g.:

+## Disclaimer: this is experimental, use at your own risk

 **from**:
 ```jsx
 function MyReactComponent(props) {